Wildlife is in Crisis

 Wilder Woodland Gathering

-This year we presented a unique event packed full of extraordinary wilder experienced to discover and enjoy.
+In 2019 we presented a unique event packed full of extraordinary wilder experienced to discover and enjoy.

 We brought together music, poetry, art, debate and discussion under the canopy of the Skylarks woodlands.